katerebekah/csharp-dotnet-milestones/1-foundations/exercises/FND_V4-INTERFACES.md

         //Add the methods for gettng the Habitat and Population }
 ```
 * Create a "Dog" Class that implements from the "ICanine" Interface.
-Create public properties for
+Create a public property for the Species Name
 ```
  class Dog : ICanine
     {